 Phase 2: Content audit

-During the intranet content audit phase you will analyze the content and make decisions about how to deal with it.
+During the intranet content audit phase you will analyze the content and make decisions about it.
 The content audit often overlaps with the content inventory, in which case you may be making decisions as you chronicle the content you find.

 Phase 3: Content migration mapping

-This is the stage where focus fully shifts from the old intranet to the new one.
-Before you go forward with content mapping you need to solidify the navigation for your new intranet, which we cover later in this article.
+This is where focus shifts from the old intranet to the new one.
+Before you go forward with content mapping you need to solidify the navigation for your new intranet.

 Phase 4: Content migration and migration tracking